fynnfluegge/rocketnotes/README.md

   </a>
 </div>

-If you prefer to setup the project on your local machine visit the [get started guide](CONTRIBUTING.md#getting-started) with all required steps to run the project locally in development mode.
+&nbsp;

-You find also the contribution guidelines there.
+If you prefer to setup the project on your local machine see [contributing guide](CONTRIBUTING.md#contributing-guide) and learn all required steps to run it locally in development mode.

 Don't hesitate to open an issue for getting some feedback about a potential bug or if you desire a missing feature.
-We also appreciate to check over current [issues](https://github.com/fynnfluegge/rocketnotes/issues) and provide feedback to existing ones or even raise a PR which solves an issue.
+It is appreciated to check over current [issues](https://github.com/fynnfluegge/rocketnotes/issues) and provide feedback to existing ones or even raise a PR which solves an issue.
 Any contribution is welcome!